 - Househelper or kasambahay

 Meanwhile, you’ll get voluntary SSS coverage if you’re a non-working spouse or separated member (an SSS member who no longer works for an employer).
-Filipinos who are naturalized citizens of foreign countries can be voluntary members, as well.
+Filipinos who are naturalized citizens of foreign countries can also be voluntary members.

 How Do I Compute My SSS Contribution?

 SSS monthly contribution computations for employers, employees, and self-employed individuals vary.
-If you fall under any of these categories, here’s how you can calculate your SSS contribution.
+If you fall under any of these categories, here’s how to calculate your SSS contribution.

 For Employers & Employees